Magnetic APFC modeling and the influence of magneto-structural interactions on grain shrinkage: Numerical approach and setup

 where $\Aj^n$ and $\Aj^{n+1}$ denote $\Aj$ at timestep $n$ and $n+1$, respectively.
-The considered semi-implicit discretisation reads
+The considered semi-implicit discretisation then reads

 where $\Delta t$ is the timestep.
-In order to use standard solvers and real basis functions for the FEM implementation, the above system of equations has to be split further in real and imaginary parts.
-This leads to a system of four coupled second order equations for each amplitude, see \cite{SBE17,PSV19} for further details.
-The weak form of these systems of equations is implemented in the parallel and adaptive finite element toolbox AMDiS \cite{Vey2007,Witkowski2015}.
-According to the features of the solutions for $A_j$, mesh adaptivity is crucial for numerical simulations.
-Indeed, a coarse mesh can be used for regions with almost constant $A_j$, describing configurations close to the reference crystal.
-For a deformed crystal, amplitudes oscillate with a periodicity inversely proportional to the deformation itself.
-The mesh is adapted to resolve this periodicity.
-Moreover, fine mesh is needed at defects showing large spatial variations of $A_j$, see \cite{PSV19} for details on the realization of this multiscale refinement strategy.
+For the investigations reported in this work, a proper numerical convergence is achieved for $\Delta t=1$.
+In order to use standard solvers and real basis functions for the FEM implementation, the above system of equations has to be split further into the real and imaginary parts of the amplitudes.
+This leads to a system of four coupled second-order equations for each amplitude which can be solved by exploiting linear elements.
+See references \cite{SBE17,PSV19} for further details.
+The weak form of these systems of equations and their FEM discretization are implemented in the parallel and adaptive finite element toolbox AMDiS \cite{Vey2007,Witkowski2015}.
+Following reference~\cite{PSV19} mesh refinement is set according to the local variation of the amplitudes.
+In particular, the spatially-dependent wavelength of their oscillation is computed and properly resolved by a fixed number of mesh elements per period of the oscillation.
+In addition, a minimum refinement is set for regions where the crystal does not exhibit any deformation or rotation, and a fine mesh is set at dislocations (see also figure~\ref{fig::APFCsetUp}).

-We examine the influence of magnetization on the shrinkage of an initially spherical grain rotated with respect to the surrounding matrix, see Figure~\ref{fig::APFCsetUp}, in a BCC crystal.
+We examine the influence of magnetization on the shrinkage of an initially spherical grain rotated with respect to the surrounding matrix, see figure~\ref{fig::APFCsetUp}, in a BCC crystal.
 The grain has a radius of 30$\pi$ and is rotated by $10\degree$ about the \hkl[100] direction.
 That is, the rotation axis is set as the z-axis in our frame.
 From a macroscopic point of view, the normal velocity of the grain boundary $v$ can be described by \cite{Mullins_JAP_1956,DHH1997}